dotnet/docs/docs/core/tools/dotnet-sln.md

 - **`SOLUTION_FILE`**

   The solution file to use.
-If not specified, the command searches the current directory for one.
-It fails if there are multiple solution files in the directory.
+The command searches the current directory for one if it's left unspecified, failing if there are multiple solution files.

 - **`PROJECT_PATH`**

   The path to the project to add to the solution.
 Add multiple projects by adding one after the other separated by spaces.
-(See the fourth example.)
 Unix/Linux shell [globbing pattern](https://en.wikipedia.org/wiki/Glob_(programming)) expansions are processed correctly by the `dotnet sln` command.

 #### Options